sunset

 Family walking on the beach

-Any advisories will be posted on our Alerts page.
+Any beach area advisories will be posted on our Alerts page.

-Our beaches do not have lifeguards.
+Our beach areas do not have lifeguards.
 Everyone is responsible for their individual water safety.
 Children and non-swimmers should always be supervised.

 Visitors to the beach should be aware of weather conditions, including offshore breezes and storms.
 Offshore breezes can blow inflatables out into dangerous waters and inflatables should only be used in shallow water.